careproject-cy/platform/data/pages/get-involved.md

 We are always looking for passionate volunteers to support the **CARE Project**.
 You can get involved by:

 - Helping find loving homes for our dogs by sharing their stories and assisting with the adoption process.
-- Spending quality time with the dogs—socializing, walking, and providing basic training.
+- Spending quality time with the dogs-socializing, walking, and providing basic training.
 - Assisting with transportation to veterinary appointments or foster homes.

-If you're interested in volunteering, let us know how you’d like to help—we would love to have you on board!
+If you're interested in volunteering, let us know how you’d like to help.
+We would love to have you on board!